plone/training/docs/plone-deployment/plone-stack.md

 Externally accessible on ports 80 and 443

-Hosts webserver and Plone Frontend processes.
+Hosts web server and Plone Frontend processes.

 ## Plone Backend